Dave Janzow

 I have always had a strong work ethic perhaps originating from doing so many jobs around the home as a youngster.
 I was voted leadership roles throughout my secondary schooling and attained strength and motivation through various competitive sports including rowing.
 I started a gardening business when I was 14 years old and after school and university years it grew into a large landscaping design and construct company which I operated until the age of 36.

 Through research and networking, I found and began working for an organisation which specializes in the exciting field of Water Sensitive Urban Design (WSUD).
-Over the last 2 years I have developed a strong passion for WSUD.
-Through this work, I can help implement significant improvements to Adelaide's built and natural (including marine) environments, and improvements in the livability for those of us who reside in this wonderful city.
+Over the last two years I have developed a strong passion for WSUD.
+Through this work, I can help implement significant improvements to Adelaide's built and natural environments, and to the livability for those of us who reside in this wonderful city.
+It is by recovering from the tragedy, maintaining my health, and doing this work that I can make a positive difference.

 What is a water sensitive city?